 In northern regions from zones 3-7, light requirements are more demanding.
 These regions have less intense sunlight and you’ll need to try and plant in a location with at least 8 hours per day if it’s possible.
 These recommendations are for maximum growing potential, and they will still grow with less sunlight in the northern regions – they just won’t look as full or colorful.

 Partial Shade Varieties

-If you are looking for a few varieties that will tolerate partial shade take a look at the varieties below.
+If you are looking for a few different types of canna lily that will tolerate partial shade take a look at the varieties below.

 - ‘Rosemont Cole’: An orange blooming variety with a golden yellow that bleeds from the edge.

 - ‘Stuttgart’: Produces foliage with white stripes with orange to yellow flower clusters.

 - ‘Firebird’: Produces beautiful fire red blooms atop large green leaves.